SGBC/course/docs/nbis_annotation/practical_session/practical2_sub_makerCompareAnnot.md

  * the evidence-based done with MAKER

- * the abinitio evidence drived one done with MAKER.
+ * the abinitio evidence-driven one done with MAKER.

  * the official annotation from Ensembl